lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 ## Phoenix LiveView

 A full stack paradigm which covers 90% of use-cases by putting the server first and pushing the Actor model all the way to the edge.
 With real functional programming, actual immutability, highly optimized templates and diffing to minimize data over the wire you get a fully interactive web app while only writing Elixir code.
+That's Phoenix LiveView.

 A simple design that covers immense ground.
 A LiveView marries a small Javascript library, a WebSocket and a server-side Actor that holds state.
 This allows us to leverage the runtime's immense capabilities with managing state and operating concurrently.
 We retain near-realtime latency.
 It spares us from maintaining layers of API and building out a full-fledged frontend app in some other framework.